Local public health official issues current guidance on COVID-19

-ROME, GA: Dr. Gary Voccio, health director for the Georgia Department of Public Health Northwest Health District, reminds everyone that the risk of COVID-19 to the general public currently remains low, including at social events and gatherings, schools and healthcare-provider waiting areas such as in hospitals, health departments, emergency rooms and urgent cares.
+Dr. Gary Voccio, health director for the Georgia Department of Public Health Northwest Health District, reminds everyone that the risk of COVID-19 to the general public currently remains low, including at social events and gatherings, schools, and healthcare-provider waiting areas such as in hospitals, health departments, emergency rooms, and urgent cares.

-“However, COVID-19 is a rapidly evolving situation, and we will update our guidance accordingly,” Voccio says.
+“However, COVID-19 is a rapidly evolving situation, and we will update our guidance accordingly,” Voccio said.

-Voccio has guidance for anyone currently seeking medical attention for any respiratory illness.

 Symptoms of COVID-19 may resemble the common cold or seasonal flu, which is a far greater risk this time of year.
 The best way to prevent infection with any respiratory virus is to use the same basic preventative strategies used during a normal cold and flu season, including: